AJFaraday/ruby-jam/docs/game/cheat_sheet.md

 Some general manners guidelines for panel games, and specifically Just A Minute

 * Not a word until round one.
 The introduction primes the audience for the show, this is easiest to do with one voice.
+* Good humour is hte most important ingredient.
-* Avoid speaking over each other, listening to two voices is hard work.
+** Avoid speaking over each other, listening to two voices is hard work.
-* When the timer is running, one speaker is being featured, listen closely.
+* When the timer is running, one speaker is being featured.
+Listen closely.
 * There is often some argument following challenges.
   * This is part of the game but KEEP IT FRIENDLY!
   * The hosts word goes.
 This isn't just megalomania, it helps to keep the game moving.
-* If you are harsh in your challenges, or unkind in your arguments, you may find harsh challenges in return are more likely to be accepted.
+* If you are harsh in your challenges, or unkind in your arguments, you may find harsh challenges against you are more likely to be accepted.

 Principal Rules
 ---------------